diogo-s4ntos/ELibrary/README.md

 # ELibrary
-You can register and add books that you have read, along with your review.
+You can register and add books that you've read, along with your review.
 You can also see other people's reviews about other books, comment in reviews and delete your reviews/comments.
 In the future, I plan to add some new features, such as editing your own review, and a few more things.

 # Screenshot
 ![Captura de ecrã 2024-09-05 225743](https://github.com/user-attachments/assets/e7991e0d-b8de-482c-94b2-130e9a5122b1)